 Examinations and assessments

 Information about examinations at the University, types of assessment, and what to do if you have a problem or can’t sit an exam.

 An assessment is any assigning of marks or grades to pieces of work that you submit in a course.
 Assessment information is in your course outlines.

 There are several types of assessment at Te Herenga Waka—Victoria University of Wellington.

 Examinations/Centrally Managed Tests: An item of assessment to be undertaken at a predetermined time and place by all the students enrolled for a course, during an official assessment period following the end of the course.
 The scheduling, conduct, and invigilation of these examinations are arranged by the Examinations Management Team.

 Internal Assessments: Items of assessment other than examinations as defined above, for example, internal tests, assignments, class presentations, practical work, etc.

 Help is available if you are unable to sit your exam due to the following circumstances.
 For any other exam-related questions or problems, contact the Examinations Management Team.

 Illness or exceptional circumstances

 There is help available if you’re feeling unwell or are facing serious personal circumstances.
 In the lead up to the final assessment period, contact your Student Success team to discuss your options.
 If you are unwell on the day of your exam, contact your course coordinator as soon as possible to discuss alternative arrangements.
 Find out more about help available at final assessment time.

 Ongoing or long-term medical conditions

 If you have an ongoing impairment or condition, contact Te Amaru—Disability Services as early as possible during the trimester to discuss your situation.

 Sitting exams at another time or place

 Late for or miss an exam

-If you are late for, or miss an exam, contact the Examinations Management Team or go to the Examinations Control Room in MY209 immediately.
+If you are late for, or miss an exam, contact the Examinations Management Team or immediately go to the Examinations Control Room MY209 in the Murphy Building.

 Exam results are added to Student Records as they become available.
 The speed with which the results appear in Student Records depends on the trimester and the individual circumstances.
-For example, if you have applied for an aegrotat, your grade will take a lot longer.
 We do not post exam results out to you.